 img

-Strategically positioned across the northern reef trend, our existing pipeline infrastructure and subsurface capacity places Lambda at the forefront of carbon storage capabilities in Michigan.
+Strategically positioned across the northern reef trend, our existing pipeline infrastructure and subsurface capacity place Lambda at the forefront of carbon storage capabilities in Michigan.